d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 We are now ready to put all of the tools together to deploy your first fully-functional convolutional neural network.
-In our first encounter with image data we applied a multilayer perceptron (:numref:`sec_mlp_scratch`) to pictures of clothing in the Fashion-MNIST data set.
+In our first encounter with image data we applied a multilayer perceptron (:numref:`sec_mlp_scratch`) to pictures of clothing in the Fashion-MNIST dataset.
 Each image in Fashion-MNIST consisted of a two-dimensional $28 \times 28$ matrix.
 To make this data amenable to multilayer perceptrons